 A diagnosis of cancer is difficult at any age, but older patients face unique challenges.
 Memorial Sloan-Kettering Cancer Center is committed to providing cancer patients aged 65 and older with the treatment, facilities, and support they need.

-Memorial Sloan-Kettering offers the services of a multidisciplinary geriatrics team, which includes physicians, clinical nurse specialists, social workers, nutritionists, and psychiatrists, as well as members of the Pain and Palliative Care Department and the Integrative Medicine Service.
+Memorial Sloan-Kettering offers the services of a multidisciplinary geriatrics team, which includes physicians, clinical nurse specialists, social workers, nutritionists, and psychiatrists, as well as members of the Palliative Medicine Service and the Integrative Medicine Service.
 The programs and care the team provides focus on the needs of elderly cancer patients.

 For more information about our services for older patients as well as for their family and friends, visit the Help for Older Patients section of our Web site.